jdillard/personal-site/source/_trips/2022-04-23-nisqually-bridge-run.md

 > to bring tire chains.

-The snow from the previous storm had settled and the week leading up had contributed small amounts of consistant snow with cold temps and fairly low winds.
+The snow from the previous storm had settled and the week leading up had contributed small amounts of consistent snow with cold temps and fairly low winds.
 A sunny window was forecasted for most the day, and since the gate was still opening at 9AM, we knew we had to move fast.

-The avalanche forecast was potential for wet loose, so we had some concearns about the chute, given it was so large, as well as the steep walls on either side of the valley exit.
-Every time we told someone we were doing the chute, they responded that you want to do it good condiitons.
+The avalanche forecast was potential for wet loose, so we had some concerns about the chute, given it was so large, as well as the steep walls on either side of the valley exit.
+Every time we told someone we were doing the chute, they responded that you want to do it good conditions.
 The reasons for that became more apparent throughout the day.

 ## The Approach

 We started the approach at around 9:20am and boy was it was hot down low, I always seem to underestimate the power of the sun.
-We sped our way up, feeling the pressure of the congo line behind us.
+We sped our way up, feeling the pressure of the conga line behind us.
 Along the way, we talked to an older gentleman for a bit that looked like he frequented the area, and it was great to get some insights and share concerns and goals for the day.

 ![Nisqually Chute Approach](/assets/images/trips/nisqually-chute-approach.jpg "Nisqually Chute Approach"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Taking a quick break to appreciate the beautiful sights of the Nisqually Chute.</i></small>

-Given the the power of the sun and the head start it got on us this morning, we split off from the main crowd early and decided to only go up as far as we needed to drop into the chute so the snow didn't bake anymore than it already had.
+Given the power of the sun and the head start it got on us this morning, we split off from the main crowd early and decided to only go up as far as we needed to drop into the chute so the snow didn't bake anymore than it already had.